jouellnyc/UART/esp32_rs422/README.md

 ## ESP32 RS-422  Example
-This is almost exactly the same as the Simple UART example, except here we add RS-422
+This is almost exactly the same as the Simple UART example, except here we add [RS-422](https://en.wikipedia.org/wiki/RS-422) modules

 ## Prerequisites